 Before I explain why, here’s an overview.
 Adam’s Venture: Origins follows archaeologist Adam Venture as he goes on an adventure (sorry, that too was unavoidable.)
 Alongside his father’s new research assistant, Evelyn, he hunts down the long lost secrets of the Garden of Eden (yep, Adam… Eve… Eden…) before being swept up in a whirlwind tour filled with conspiracies, dangers and mystical discoveries.
 Or at least that’s the aim, but the problem here is that the writing is some of the worst I’ve come across during my time as a reviewer.

 In comparison to something as entertaining as Tales of the Borderlands, as touching as Life is Strange, as gripping as Dreamfall Chapters, or as overall fantastic as Gemini Rue, Adam’s Venture: Origins comes off as positively amateurish.
 The story is disjointed, the change in locations all too sudden, and dialogue is beyond dreadful.
-The voice acting doesn’t fair any better for the most part, such as Evelyn’s actress sounding like she’s never felt emotions before.
+The voice acting doesn’t fare any better for the most part, such as Evelyn’s actress sounding like she’s never felt emotions before.
 While Adam’s actor occasionally manages to hit the mark with the odd quip, it does nothing to save the game.
 At all.

 It doesn’t help that within minutes it became clear how poorly implemented the animations were.
 Stiff movements, heads and necks moving unnaturally, and hair moving independently from the character models were just a few of my observations.
 I could have forgiven this, but the controls are just as unrefined and frankly sluggish, meaning Adam handled as awkwardly as the animations looked.
 Even interactions are slow in comparison to other titles.
-I was often having to wait a second or two between actions, such as grabbing a ledge and then pulling Adam up.
+I was often waiting a second or two between actions, such as grabbing a ledge and then pulling Adam up.
 Sadly, this lack of flow is just one of many problems.

 Issues such as terrible collision detection for the camera, on-screen prompts bugging out when I touched my controller instead of my mouse & keyboard, and the audio level mixing being utterly dreadful.
 That said, the visuals of the environments do manage to create some pleasing vistas at times.
-As previously mentioned, this is no doubt thanks to the versatility of using the Unity Engine 5.
+As previously mentioned, this is no doubt thanks to the versatility of using Unity Engine 5.
 The lighting effects really help to build an effective atmosphere, and some of the scenes really do appear expansive.

 But this only leads to another problem – the illusion of freedom.
 With the addition of the grappling hook mechanic (something that wasn’t included in the original release) it suggests that players may be rewarded by looking off the beaten path.
 The problem is that, beyond the first room of the game, there is almost absolutely nothing to interact with outside of critical objects and puzzles.
-Eventually I just followed the most obvious path instead of looking down dead ends, as it was quite clear that I was in a linear corridor broken up by puzzles.
+Eventually, I just followed the most obvious path instead of looking down dead ends, as it was quite clear that I was in a linear corridor broken up by puzzles.

 Which leads me to perhaps Origin’s best feature – the logic puzzles.
 While some were fairly obvious, the later challenges were actually quite enjoyable to beat.
 There was admittedly an overuse of numeracy puzzles (not to mention many of the contraptions used feeling out of place with the setting) but at least the puzzles kept me engaged, which is good considering everything else was so disappointing.